dfe-analytical-services/explore-education-statistics/README.md

 pnpm -v
 ```

-### Adding the local site domain to hosts file
+### Optional - Adding the local site domain to hosts file

+You can skip this step if you prefer to use http://localhost.

+If you would like to use a 'nicer' URL instead of http://localhost, you can change your `hosts` file
-Add the following to your `hosts` file:
+with the following entry (or similar):

 ```
 127.0.0.1    ees.local